Back to Dealfront DigestSales

 Work with your team to create sales enablement material.
 This can include battle cards, sales playbooks, training and demo videos, and buyer persona documents.
 This material will supply your sales team with enough information and assets to turn leads into buying customers.

 You’ll also need to collaborate with the marketing team to create a strong content marketing strategy.
-The strategy should outline your approach to content before the product launch, during the launch, and after the launch.
+The strategy should outline your approach to content before, during, and after the product launch.

 Step 12: Assess and adjust